ensdomains/ens-support-docs/README.md

 # ENS Support Docs
-This is the repository for the documentation at https://support.ensmods.xyz
+This is the repository for the new ENS Support Documentation

 ## Work in progress
 This is a work in progress.